bajamircea/cpp-play/src/coro_st_lib/README.md

   to get the result or to throw an exception (exceptions are expensive because they keep on being caught and re-thrown).

-When run from parent that is not a coroutine e.g. `run`, :
+When run from parent that is not a coroutine e.g. `run`:
 - the task is taken by value
 - an awaiter is obtained by the parent via a similar sequence `auto awaiter = task.get_work().get_awaiter(context);`